-Designed for a distributed workforce, our Vancouver office explores the ‘hybrid workplace’ model.
+Built for a distributed workforce, our Vancouver workplace design explores the hybrid model.
 It provides greater choice and autonomy for staff.
-Taking the form of a reconfigurable ‘living lab’, the office is a testing ground to prototype new workplace concepts in a collaborative setting.
+Taking the form of a reconfigurable ‘living lab’, the office is a testing ground to prototype new workplace design concepts.

 The workplace strategy phase began with research to understand our employees better – defining personas and outlining behaviours that contribute to their best work.
-This shifted the view on performance, allowing staff the freedom to succeed.
 Creating work environments that support every individual to be as effective as possible can have a dramatic impact on overall productivity.

-A key goal was to go above and beyond the standard tools, equipment and workplace amenities, while also being cost-conscious.
-Taking a cue from our New York office, mobile battery packs allow staff to recharge devices from anywhere in the ‘living lab’, while next-gen WiFi 6 wireless access points provide reliable high-speed internet connection.
-Unify, a community-focused workplace app created by M Moser, allows people to book meeting rooms, reserve a seat, and even check who else will be in the office.
+Taking a cue from our New York Living Lab, mobile battery packs allow staff to charge devices, while next-gen WiFi 6 access points provide reliable high-speed internet connection.
+Unify, our community-focused workplace app, enables people to book meeting rooms, reserve a seat, and even check who else will be in the office.

-Adopting a 1:2 occupancy, the project team increased the collaborative spaces by 150% to increase interactions.
-The ‘blended workplace’ introduces seven spatial typologies: hot desks, phone booths, meeting rooms, high tables, casual meeting spaces, open booths, and home working.
+We adopted a 1:2 occupancy ratio.
+The project team increased the collaborative spaces by 150% to increase interaction.
+Additionally, the Vancouver workplace design introduces seven spatial typologies: hot desks, phone booths, meeting rooms, high tables, casual meeting spaces, open booths, and home working.

-To respond to changing work cycles, the flexible office can adapt to support project team huddles, host external seminars, or open up for studio-style collaboration.
+To respond to changing work cycles, the flexible office can adapt to support a variety of activities.
+From project team huddles, to external seminars, or studio-style collaboration.
 Even with a 53% reduction in footprint, the office is future-proofed to support a headcount increase of 15%.

-Designed for a distributed workforce, M Moser’s Vancouver office explores the blended workplace model to provide choice and autonomy of work for its people.
-A reconfigurable “living lab”, the team experiment and trial new workplace concepts in a collaborative setting.Nabil Sabet, Group Director, M Moser Associates
+Our Vancouver workplace design explores the hybrid workplace model to provide choice and autonomy of work for our people.
+Moreover, it’s a reconfigurable “living lab”, where the team experiment and trial new ideas.Nabil Sabet, Group Director, M Moser Associates

-Wellness and sustainability were also top of mind.
-The space is the first WELL pre-certified office in a 100-year old heritage building in Vancouver.
+Wellness and sustainability were also top of mind for our Vancouver team.
+In fact, the space is the first WELL pre-certified workplace design in a 100-year-old heritage building.
 With limited HVAC infrastructure, conducting an airflow analysis ensured the layout had adequate natural ventilation.
 Carefully oriented sightlines offer direct views to natural elements.
-Large windows facing the waterfront offer sweeping views while bringing in natural daylight to improve staff wellbeing.
+Windows facing the waterfront offer sweeping views while bringing in natural daylight to improve staff wellbeing.

 1,410 sq ft